epignatelli/the-paper-series/README.md

 The paper series is a collection of unofficial implementations of reknown Deep Reinforcement Algorithms.
 You will also find some papers from other subject areas, though still related to Machine Learning.
-Papers are sorted by Year, then first author last name, then title.
+Papers are sorted by Year, then first author's last name, then title.
 For the official implementations, please refer to the original papers to check if one exists.